patshaughnessy/patshaughnessy.github.io/posts/2009-12-30-how-does-the-complex-form-examples-sample-app-work.markdown

-title: How does the complex-form-examples sample app work?
+title: "How does the complex-form-examples sample app work?"
 date: 2009/12/30
 tag: Ruby